How Can I Winterize My Car?

-- Family Circle magazine recommends you pack an emergency kit with flashlights and batteries, a warm blanket and extra jackets,
+- Family Circle magazine recommends you pack an emergency kit with flashlights and batteries, a warm blanket

-items can help you in the case you are caught in dangerous driving conditions and need to pull over before you make it to your destination.
+or triangles).
+These items can help you in the case you are caught in dangerous driving conditions and need to pull over before you make it to your destination.